best-practice-and-impact/ons-spark/_sources/spark-concepts/shuffling.md

 Converting PySpark DataFrames to pandas is very easy as they have a [`.toPandas()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.toPandas.html) method.
 In sparklyr, use [`sparklyr::collect()`](https://dplyr.tidyverse.org/reference/compute.html); this will convert to the standard dplyr-style tibble, which are mostly interchangeable with base R DFs.

-In PySpark you can even skip Spark entirely by reading in from HDFS to pandas with Pydoop.
+In PySpark you can even skip Spark entirely by reading in from HDFS to pandas with [Pydoop](../ancillary-topics/pydoop).

 Be careful; if your DF is large, there may not be enough driver memory to process it and you will get an error.
 Choosing between Spark and pandas/base R is something that should be done at the start of a project and should be carefully considered; if you choose to use the driver memory and find that there is insufficient capacity then you will have to re-write your code in Spark, which is often not a trivial task.
+See the [When To Use Spark](../spark-overview/when-to-use-spark) article for more information.

 #### Reduce size of DataFrame